bradsimantel/cardboard/readme.md

 - [ ] Add, rename, or remove columns
 - [ ] Add, rename, or remove boards
 - [ ] Subtasks as checkboxes
+- [ ] Decide if I need full SortableJS or can drop default plugins
-- [ ] Use pragmatic drag and drop: https://atlassian.design/components/pragmatic-drag-and-drop/core-package/
+- [ ] Or use pragmatic drag and drop: https://atlassian.design/components/pragmatic-drag-and-drop/core-package/

+- how do methods work? post vs get?
+- development db?
-how do methods work? post vs get? is there middleware? esbuild development db? are migrations run on pages deploy, or only manually?
+- are migrations run on pages deploy, or only manually?